 The student should have also approved 15 credits or more with 3.0 average in foundation of education courses: EDFU 3011, EDFU 3012, EDFU 3007, EDFU 3017, EDFU 4019.
-Authorization of the Director of the Department.

 OFFICE OF THE DEAN OF STUDENTS

 The Office of the Dean of Students assures and maintains an optimal learning environment by providing a variety of services and activities as support systems for academic programs.
 Students are urged to take full advantage of these services and are encouraged to participate in extra-curricular activities which are designed to enrich their personal development and academic growth.
 The office is located in the Dean of Students building in room DE-1.
 For more information contact Dr. Jonathan Muñoz Barreto at decano.estudiantes@uprm.edu or 787-265-3862.